Deploy using MiniKF on GCP

-Click on the Launch on Compute Engine button
+Click on the LAUNCH button

 In the Configure & Deploy window, choose:

-- zone: the GCP zone that you will deploy MiniKF
+- Zone: the GCP zone that you will deploy MiniKF

-- machine type: a machine type with at least 2 vCPUs and 16 GB of RAM.
+- Machine type: a machine type with at least 2 vCPUs and 16 GB of RAM.
 If in doubt, use the default machine type, n1–standard-8, which has 8 vCPUs and 30 GB of RAM.

-- boot disk: A boot disk.
+- Boot Disk: a boot disk.
 This is the disk that holds the images that MiniKF needs.
 Use the default value of 200 GB SSD Persistent Disk.

-- data disk: A data disk.
+- Data Disk: a data disk.
 This is the disk that holds your snapshots.
 Use an SSD Persistent Disk of at least 500 GB capacity.